rust-lang/book/nostarch/chapter07.md

-If we instead put *hosting.rs* in the *src* directory, the compiler would expect the *hosting.rs* code to be in a `hosting` module declared in the crate root, and not delcared as a child of the `front_of_house` module.
+If we instead put *hosting.rs* in the *src* directory, the compiler would expect the *hosting.rs* code to be in a `hosting` module declared in the crate root, and not declared as a child of the `front_of_house` module.
 The compiler’s rules for which files to check for which modules’ code means the directories and files more closely match the module tree.

 > ### Alternate File Paths
 >